kryllyxofficial01/kryllyxofficial01/README.md

 ### Random Facts About Me:
 - High Schooler
-- Currently pursuing a career in computer science/engineering (possibly low-level programming)
+- Currently pursuing a career in computer science (possibly low-level programming)
 - Can reach 15-16 CPS on mouse and 19 CPS on spacebar.

 ---